Induced subgraphs of induced subgraphs of large chromatic number: Odd girth

 Fix a graph $F$ with at least one odd cycle, let $f = \abs{V(F)}$ and let $h$ be the odd girth of $F$.
 Let $p$ be a prime large enough that $\big[\lfloor p/h \rfloor\big]$ has a $B_h$-subset $S$ of size $f$ that contains $1$ and $2$.
 Let the elements of $S$ be $s_1 = 1, s_2 = 2, \dotsc, s_f$ in ascending order and let the difference set of $S$ be $D = \{s_j - s_i \colon i < j\}$.
 As $F$ has at least one edge we may take a copy $F^{\ast}$ of $F$ with vertex set $S$ which includes the edge $s_1s_2$.
 We write

 for the set of distances corresponding to edges of $F^{\ast}$.
 Since $s_1 = 1$ and $s_2 = 2$, we have $1 \in E$.
 Note that $E \subseteq D$.
 Let $\ov{D} = D + p\Z$ and $\ov{E} = E + p\Z$.

-Let $\vv{Y_n}$ be a digraph whose underlying graph $Y_n$ has $\chi(Y_n) = n$ and where every cycle has at least $h$ changes of direction in $\vv{Y_n}$, as given by Lemma~\ref{lem:nesrod}.
-It follows from the fact that $h \geq 3$ that $\vv{Y_n}$ is an acyclic digraph containing at most one directed path between any pair of vertices.
-For vertices $u < v$ (in the reachability ordering), write $d(u,v)$ for the length of the unique directed path from $u$ to $v$ in $\vv{Y_n}$.
-We now define a digraph $\vv{G}$ with vertex set $V(\vv{Y_n})$ as follows.
+Let $\vv{X_n}$ be a digraph given by applying Lemma~\ref{lem:digraphexistence} with $g = h$.
+Recall that (a) the underlying graph $X_n$ has chromatic number $n$, (b) the orientation $\vv{X_n}$ is acyclic, (c) for any pair of vertices $u, v$, there is at most one directed path from $u$ to $v$ in $\vv{X_n}$, and (d) for every cycle in $X_n$, the corresponding oriented cycle in $\vv{X_n}$ has at least $h$ changes of direction.
+For vertices $u < v$ (in the reachability ordering), write $d(u,v)$ for the length of the unique directed path from $u$ to $v$ in $\vv{X_n}$.
+We now define a digraph $\vv{G}$ with vertex set $V(\vv{X_n})$ as follows.

 As before, the digraph $\vv{G}$ produced is acyclic.
 We now show that $G$, its underlying undirected graph, satisfies the properties stated in Theorem~\ref{thm:oddgirth}.
-Firstly since $1 \in E$, the graph $Y_n$ is a subgraph of $G$ so $\chi(G) \geq n$.
+Firstly since $1 \in E$, the graph $X_n$ is a subgraph of $G$ so $\chi(G) \geq n$.
 Next we check that every induced subgraph of $G$ with sufficiently large chromatic number contains an induced copy of $F$.
 The argument is almost identical to the corresponding argument at the end of Section~\ref{sec:construction}.
 We colour each edge $uv$ of $G$ (and $\vv{G}$), where $u < v$, with the colour $d(u, v) \bmod{p}$.
 As before, any monochromatic directed path in $\vv{G}$ of length $pf$ gives rise to an induced copy of $F$.
 Let $H$ be an induced subgraph of $G$ which does not contain an induced copy of $F$.
 Each subgraph of $H$ consisting of $i$-coloured edges is $pf$-colourable by Proposition~\ref{prop:boundedpaths} and so, by a product colouring, $H$ is itself $c'_F$-colourable for $c'_F = (pf)^{\abs{E}}$.